 Disease Pressure Is Rising in Ohio: What Growers Should Be Watching This Summer

-As we move into the heart of summer, disease pressure is beginning to increase across Ohio corn and soybean acres.
-Warm temperatures, humidity, frequent rainfall, and dense crop canopies create favorable conditions for many diseases to develop and spread.
+As we move into the heart of summer, disease pressure is beginning to build across Ohio corn and soybean acres.
+Warm temperatures, humidity, frequent rainfall, and dense crop canopies are creating favorable conditions for diseases to develop and spread.

 Tar Spot Remains a Major Concern

-Tar Spot has become one of the most significant foliar diseases impacting corn throughout the Midwest.
-The disease appears as small, raised black spots on leaves and can spread rapidly under favorable conditions.
+Although we have not yet observed Tar Spot in our area, it remains one of the most significant foliar disease threats to corn throughout the Midwest.
+The disease appears as small, raised black spots on leaves and can spread rapidly once conditions become favorable.

 When infections reach the upper canopy during grain fill, photosynthetic activity can be reduced, impacting kernel development and yield potential.
-Fields with a history of Tar Spot or prolonged periods of moisture should be scouted closely as the season progresses.
+Fields should continue to be scouted regularly as the season progresses.

 Red Crown Rot Is Expanding Into Ohio